 The course entails an historical analysis of presidential elections from 1789 to the present day.
 In addition, students examine and engage in reasonable speculations about the upcoming elections.

 This course examines the American legislative process with a focus on Congress.
 The framework for the course is based on three themes: 1) the "dual Congress," i.e., the notions of deliberation versus representation; 2) the distribution of power in Congress and its consequences; and 3) the bicameral nature of Congress.

 This course examines selected issues in constitutional theory, including the theory of judicial review, and constitutional interpretation.
 It examines the debate on constitutional interpretation in light of cases dealing with the First Amendment freedom of speech, press, and religion, and with substantive due process and the equal protection clause.

-Students will also complete 12 hours of related coursework.
-Then the program culminates with the completion of a comprehensive exam and a practicum that allows students to earn credit hours teaching college level American government courses.
+Students will also complete 9 hours of related coursework.
+The program culminates with the completion of a comprehensive exam and a practicum that allows students to earn credit hours teaching college level American government courses.

-Students will complete 12 hours of prescribed coursework in economics, history, geography, and political science.
+Students will complete 9 hours of graduate level coursework in approved fields.

 The exam will cover the program's core and will be written and graded by participating faculty.